nigno17/ARM_lab/README.md

 ssh pi@127.0.0.1 -p 5022 -X
 ```

-And send file to the Raspberry Pi OS using scp:
+And send files to the Raspberry Pi OS using scp:

 ```bash
 scp -P 5022 -r PATH_OF_THE_FOLDER_IN_THE_HOST_SYSTEM pi@127.0.0.1:PATH_OF_THE_DESTINATION_FOLDER_IN_RASPBERRY_PI_OS